nsNeruno/magisk_detector/README.md

 Flutter Support for integrating Magisk Detector for Android Application.
 Based from [MagiskDetector](https://github.com/vvb2060/MagiskDetector/).

+## Warning

+Currently Magisk has been updated further and the source I referenced to hardly has any updates, neither I have the time to research further for this project.
+Thank you for the understanding.

 ## Features

 This is a straight adaptation attempt at reproducing the logics from the original creator repository.
 Allows to perform a check on your Android device if it's currently using Magisk Root Bypassing module.